apollographql/apollo-client/docs/source/development-testing/static-typing.md

 }
 ```

-GraphQL Code Generator generates types based on our GraphQL schema if we run either code-generation script above:
+Running either of the scripts above generates types based on the schema file or GraphQL API you provided in `codegen.ts`:

 ```bash
 $ yarn run compile